APRS Alternative Energy Experiments

 In addition, when open, the bottom set of panels are also hinged to give access to the battery and inverter below.
 Plus this area provides hidden storage for extra power cords, cables and accessories. (see picture)

 220 VDC POWER CONNECTORS: .
-One of the first issues with distributing 220 VDC power is finding a safe connector that is innexpensive and readily available yet, cannot be confused with any other electrical connector. .
+A significant issue with distributing 220 VDC power is finding a safe connector that is innexpensive and readily available yet, cannot be confused with any other electrical connector. .
 This connector must be unique to prevent anyone from plugging in any non 220 VDC device. .
-The connector we came up with was a standard two-prong power plug but with two PREVENTION devices to prevent inadvertant plugging in of other devices.
+The connector we came up with was a standard power plug but with a PREVENTION device to prevent inadvertant plugging in of other devices.
 The connector is shown above right.

-A standard two-prong socket is used, but without the usual 3rd ground pin. .
-This blocks the use of any 3 wire 115 VAC power cord. .
-In addition, a 3/16ths inch nylon protrusion is fixed to the center of this receptical inbetween the two prongs. .
-This blocks the use of any 2-wire 115 VAC devices. .
-To make a mating two prong plug, a standard replacement plug is used but the center is drilled out to pass this blocking pin as shown in the photo. .
+A standard receptical is used, but a 3/16ths inch nylon protrusion is fixed to the center of this receptical in between the two prongs. .
+This blocks the use of any standard 115 VAC plug. .
+To make a mating compatible DC plug, a standard replacement plug is used but the center is drilled out to pass this blocking pin as shown in the photo. .
 On the right, this center pin protrudes into an unused, and isolated area of the hard plastic plug construction. .
 These connectors cost under $2 each for both the plug and the receptical.

 Lightweight Power Cords: .
-Because of the much lower current demand at 220 VDC, a #18 zip cord can easily carry plenty of power over hundreds of feet. .
-In the photo to the right, the original 25 feet of large orange extension cord were removed and about 120 feet of #18 lamp cord will fit on this convenient spool system. .
+Because of the lower current demand at 220 VDC, for the same power, a #18 zip cord can easily carry plenty of power over hundreds of feet. .
+In the reel to the right, the original 25 feet of bulky orange cord was removed and about 100 feet of #18 lamp cord fit nicely on this convenient spool system. .
 The current carrying capacity of #18 is as high as 10 amps, but I limit mine by fuses to only 5 Amps. .
-Again, the outlets are blocked from any inadvertant use by the uninformed by the dual protection-blocking system. .
+Again, the outlets are blocked from any inadvertant use by the uninformed by the pin-blocking system. .
 Only switching power supplies or other loads that can operate on 220 VDC are provided with these matching plugs.

-Long Distance Power Distribution: For much longer distances, power can be distributed using a Single Wire Earth Return or SWER system.
+Long Distance Power Distribution: Under Emergency conditions, for much longer distances, power can be distributed using a Single Wire Earth Return or SWER system.
 I have a 6" spool of #20 wire that is 3200 feet long takes up less room than the 100 foot spool shown.
 Using it and a few ground rods, a few hundred watts can be delivered over nearly a kilometer to power a typical emergency amatuer radio station..
 See my APRS SWER System

 220 VDC Switching Power Supplies: .
 The reason distribution at 220 VDC is simple is beacuse almost all modern power supplies are designed using switching regulators to elminate the large, heavy and bulky 60 Hz power transformers.
 These switching power supplies work on DC input that is obtained from 115 VAC or 230 VAC via an input rectifier as shown above. .
 These supplies when set to the 230 VAC position will also work well on 220 VDC.